 Hire the right person.

-The first step in preventing office theft is hiring the right people – those who don’t steal.
+The first step in preventing office theft is to hire effective sales people – those who don’t steal.

 One of the best techniques to stop insiders is to conduct a background check in order to identify them before hiring them.
 Regular background checks should be conducted at high-risk companies.
 Criminals know that the organization is conducting a background check and thus stay away from the organization.

 Once you know someone on the team, the next step is to determine the safety and potential weaknesses of the building.